Myna AI

 -50%

-Early signals also showed improved repeat usage and clearer paths toward retention and monetization, as owners began completing work instead of merely reviewing suggestions.
+Early signals also showed improved repeat usage and clearer paths toward retention and monetization.
+Owners began completing work instead of merely reviewing suggestions.

-Early signals also showed improved repeat usage and clearer paths toward retention and monetization, as owners began completing work instead of merely reviewing suggestions.
+Early signals also showed improved repeat usage and clearer paths toward retention and monetization.
+Owners began completing work instead of merely reviewing suggestions.

 Context